As I’ve previously mentioned, the Penzo household is in the middle of a long-awaited home renovation project with a reliable contractor.

 Then I did a complete 180, changing direction like one of those day-glo orange heliport windsocks.
 Oh yes, I did.

-After resurveying the macroeconomic condition of the
+After resurveying the macroeconomic

 Continue reading 12 Good Reasons Why You Should (and Should Not) Pay Off Your Mortgage Early